Skip to content Accessibility statement

 Year 1

 Your first year will give you a detailed overview of how the creative industries are structured.
-Discover the organisational, financial and policy aspects, together with some introductory insights into the creative objectives and practices of our key industrial focuses: film and TV, the stage, and the worlds of games and interactive media.
+Discover the organisational, financial and policy aspects, together with some introductory insights into the creative objectives and practices of our key industrial focuses: film and TV, the stage, and the worlds of games, music and interactive media.

 Core modules